Home » There’s A Fancy New Version Of The Polaris Slingshot And It’s Going To Have The Biggest Stereo In Your Town This Summer

 I will be able to take a spin in one of these soon, and I’m excited.
 If you’ve read my work for long enough, you know that I love a fun convertible.
 My fleet has a Saturn Sky Red Line, a MGF, a Smart Fortwo Passion Cabriolet, and a Mazda MX-5 Miata ND1 in it right now!
 But the Slingshot has always tickled something within me.
 The Slingshot has never cared about practicality, doesn’t really take itself seriously, and almost taunts you to let your inner hooligan out.

 I’m also looking forward to seeing if Polaris has rectified any of the quirks I found last year.
-Namely, last year’s Slingshot R had a lot of squeaks and rattles, a one-off engine misfire event, an insanely buggy Ride Command system, and my wife sometimes mentioned smelling the exhaust when I really got on the gas (you can read last year’s review here).
+Namely, last year’s Slingshot R had a lot of squeaks and rattles, a one-off engine misfire event, a very buggy Ride Command system, and my wife sometimes mentioned smelling the exhaust when I really got on the gas (you can read last year’s review here).
 I also didn’t get to test a version of the Slingshot with the interior lighting system, and as someone who is a sucker for neon lights all over everything, this Signature Edition has me written all over it.

 Top graphic image: Polaris